florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 - Active Michaelis--Menten transport contributed only minimally at Vmax = 10^6 μmol/(L·min), but became increasingly important once Vmax ≥ 10^8 μmol/(L·min).

-- Relative to the corresponding single-fiber configuration, the inside-out multifiber geometry showed an approximately linear increase in total clearance with the number of fibers, whereas the outside-in multifiber geometry exhibited substantially weaker scaling due to reduced blood-to-membrane concentration gradients in the multifiber configuration.
+- Relative to the corresponding single-fiber configuration, the inside-out multifiber geometry showed an approximately linear increase in total clearance with increasing fiber number.
+In contrast, the outside-in multifiber geometry exhibited substantially weaker clearance scaling relative to its single-fiber counterpart, owing to reduced blood-to-membrane concentration gradients that developed in the multifiber configuration.

 ---